-Under BSP Rules
+Under BSP Rules47

 - (1) Persons who have been convicted by final judgment of a court for offenses involving dishonesty or breach of trust such as, but not limited to, estafa, embezzlement, extortion, forgery, malversation, swindling, theft, robbery, falsification, bribery, violation of B.P.
 Blg.
-22, violation of Anti-Graft and Corrupt Practices Act and prohibited acts and transactions under Section 7 of R.A.
-No. 6713 (Code of Conduct and Ethical Standards for Public Officials and Employees); - (2) Persons who have been convicted by final judgment of a court sentencing them to serve a maximum term of imprisonment of more than six (6) years; - (3) Persons who have been convicted by final judgment of the court for violation of banking laws, rules and regulations;
+22 (Anti-Bouncing Check Law), violation of R.A.
+No. 3019 (Anti-Graft and Corrupt Practices Act), violation of R.A.
+No. 9160, as amended (Anti-Money Laundering Act), and prohibited acts and transactions under Section 7 of R.A.
+No. 6713 (Code of Conduct and Ethical Standards for Public Officials and Employees); - (2) Persons who have been convicted by final judgment of a court or other tribunal for violation of securities and banking laws, rules and regulations; - (3) Persons who have been convicted by final judgment for cases filed against them for offenses under R.A.
+No. 3591, as amended (PDIC Charter); - (4) Persons who have been convicted by final judgment of a court for offenses which involves moral turpitude, or for offenses which they were sentenced to serve a term of imprisonment of more than six (6) years; - (5) Persons who have been judicially declared with finality as insolvent, spendthrift or incapacitated to contract; - (6) Persons who were found to be culpable for the bank's closure, as determined by the Monetary Board;